Scarcely a month goes by without a festival in Kerry…

 Glenbeigh Festival and Racing really makes the village come to life.
 During the festival, which is held every year in August, horse and pony races are held along the beach.
 This is a big tourist attraction and the festival activities also include a donkey derby, dog show, live entertainment and music, as well as the crowning of the Festival Queen.

 Killorglin held it’s very first food fair event “Flavour of Killorglin”.
 Following it’s fantastic success it will now be an annual event that takes place in the month of July.

-The Flavour event celebrated the culinary and cultural delights of Killorglin and its surrounding area, combining great food with events and entertainment for the local community and visitors alike.
-Local artisans and restaurateurs participating in the local event show case their wonderful food, produce and cuisine for which the small town is renowned, from crusty baked bread, to locally sourced salmon ad moutwatering Kerry lamb.
+The Flavour event celebrates the culinary and cultural delights of Killorglin and its surrounding area.
+It combines great food with events and entertainment for the local community and visitors alike.
+Local artisans and restaurateurs participating in the local event show case their wonderful food, produce and cuisine.
+From crusty baked bread, to locally sourced salmon ad mouthwatering Kerry lamb…

 See more at www.flavourofkillorglin.com